-Hurdle rate in the context of capital budgeting is the minimum acceptable rate of return (MARR) on any project or investment which is required by the manager or investor.
+Hurdle rate in capital budgeting is the minimum acceptable rate of return (MARR) on any project or investment which is required by the manager or investor.
 It is also known as the company’s required rate of return or target rate.
 This rate is obtained by assessing the cost of capital, risks involved, and current opportunities in business expansion, rates of return for similar investments, and other factors that have a direct effect on investment.

-How to Calculate Hurdle Rate?
+How to Calculate the Hurdle Rate?

 In capital budgeting, this generally consists of two major elements.
 They are as follows:

-- The first element is the company’s cost of capital or fund which is the Weighted Average Cost of Capital (WACC).
+- The first element is the company’s cost of capital or fund, which is the Weighted Average Cost of Capital (WACC).

-The Hurdle Rate formula used in capital budgeting is
+The formula used in capital budgeting is

-Hurdle Rate Formula = Weighted Average Cost of Capital (WACC)+ Risk Premium (the risk to be accounted which is associated with the project’s cash flows)
+Hurdle Rate formula = Weighted Average Cost of Capital (WACC)+ Risk Premium (the risk to be accounted which is associated with the project’s cash flows)

 Let us suppose that the cost of capital for XYZ Ltd. is 8% per year when they are evaluating the projects which they wish to invest in.
 Managers working at XYZ Ltd. will add up a risk premium of supposing 5% per year for those projects which have more uncertain cash flows but only adding 0.5% for those projects which are less risky and have predictable cash flows.

-It may happen that a low-risk project may not look very much appealing on the paper because of smaller potential cash flows but because of this, it cannot be termed as an unworthy selection.
-Just because of this the managers after adding up risk premium in the equation can find that the low-risk project may yield higher Net Present Value (NPV) which makes it worthy for investment.
+It may happen that a low-risk project may not look very much appealing on the paper because of smaller potential cash flowsCash FlowsCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
+It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. , but because of this, it cannot be termed as an unworthy selection.
+Just because of this, the managers, after adding up the risk premium in the equation, can find that the low-risk project may yield a higher Net Present Value (NPV), which makes it worthy of investment.

 Breaking Down Hurdle Rate

-Hurdle Rate acts as a benchmark for comparison between worthiness of a particular investment and associated risk.
+Hurdle Rate acts as a benchmark for comparison between the worthiness of a particular investment and associated risk.